 - Physicians who see ADHD as a “simple condition.”

 “You just throw a stimulant at it!,” one psychiatrist told me, explaining why he didn’t find ADHD treatment interesting and therefore not worthy his study.

-Yes, insurance companies are to blame, too; they do not reimburse at a rate commensurate with the kind of expertise and time required.
+Yes, insurance companies share the blame; they do not reimburse at a rate commensurate with the kind of expertise and time required.

 People with ADHD who are impatient for results and would rather “feel” the medication’s results than observe it objectively in their day-to-day function.

-If I had a dollar for each time I’ve admonished and tried to educate someone with ADHD (and their loved ones) about avoiding this dangerous trap.
+If I had a dollar for each time I’ve admonished and tried to warn someone with ADHD (and their loved ones) about avoiding this dangerous trap.

-Often, they will listen to me only after the fact.
-After the typical crash that happens, for many people, about two months into Adderall usage.
+Often, they will listen to me only after the fact—after the typical crash that happens.
+For many people, that’s about two months into Adderall usage.
 When they are completely depleted.
 When they are ready to realize that they can’t simply turn their brain and their life over to someone just because there is an MD after his or her name.